 The department offers courses at elementary, intermediate, and advanced levels; most are conducted in Spanish.
 Elementary and Intermediate courses in Spanish up to 201 focus on understanding, speaking, reading, and writing Spanish, while introducing students to Spanish and Hispanophone literatures and cultures.
 Advanced courses above 209 continue the development of the Spanish proficiency through the study of aspects or elements of Spanish, Latino/a and Latin American history, literature, arts, and social and political issues.

-The department also offers introductory courses in Latino/a and Latin American literature, history, and culture, in English.
+The department also offers introductory courses in Latina/o and Latin American literature, history, and culture, in English.
 If you are interested in pursuing your studies in Latina/o and Latin American Studies, go to the programs page for Latin American Studies major and minor requirements.

 Intermediate and advanced courses are offered on topics relating to the Caribbean, Mexico, Central America, Brazil, the Andean area, the Southern cone (southern Brazil, Argentina, Uruguay, Chile), and Hispanic/Caribbean peoples abroad.

 Please read the Spanish department course information carefully.
 You may contact Esther Castro Cuenca if you have any questions.

 The results of your test will be sent automatically to the Spanish department and be made available to you immediately if you provide your personal email.
 Your score will guide you in preselecting the appropriate course in which to enroll.
 The Spanish department, upon reviewing both placement test results and the language questionnaire, may require a level change.

 The placement test must be taken at least two months before registration.

 Students are strongly encouraged to take their language courses in close succession, without lapses between one level and the next.